Pilosella officinarum: Ecology

 It is a known allelopathic plant, whose roots secrete several substances inhibiting root growth, including its own.
 It can be controlled through rotation with clover and grasses where possible.

 Recent research claims that Pilosella officinarum exhibits an atavism by the reemergence of sexual reproduction.

+The plant has been found as an invasive species in Sphagnum peatlands disturbed by peat extraction in southern Patagonia.